Without a valid IP address of your computer,

 (c) A broadcast dialog box will be displayed...

-click "SEND" and your message will be delivered to your PostCast mailserver program...
+click "SEND" and your message will be delivered to the PostCast mailserver program...

 Next